chibibaku/hackinrosh-EFI-opencore-HP-EliteBook-Folio-G1-6y54/README.md

 - OpenCore 0.9.6
 - Working very well as MacBook9,1
 ### Note
-kexts are up-to-date in Dec.
+The kexts are updated as latest version in Dec.
 9th 2023.\
 AirportItlwm using v2.3.0 alpha which experimental support for sonoma.\
+In order to use, please update OC, Kext, and necessary files to the latest.\
 # Installation
-Follow dortania OpenCore guide.\
+As a general rule, follow dortania's OpenCore guide.\
 Copy downloaded EFI folder to EFI partition.\
 Setup *your* SMBIOS (serial, MLB, etc...) with GenSMBIOS.
 **Model: `MacBook9,1`**

+However, The installer will refuse to install Sonoma with `MacBook9,1` model.
+This is because of this model is not officaly supported in macOS Sonoma.
-Then, follow the note down below and change the model as iMacPro1,1 once.
+So keep following the instruction down below and change the model as `iMacPro1,1` while install.
+Otherwise, you'll get "macOS Sonoma is not compatible with this mac" message and cannot go further.

 ## Important note
-Once you create flash drive, you need to change the model as iMacPro1,1 in first installer boot.
+While booting the installer, you need to change the model as `iMacPro1,1`.

-After the first reboot which "macOS Installer" has appeare, Turn off your device and disconnect USB flash drive and change back your model to MacBook9,1.
-This is because of to avoid the message "macOS Sonoma is not compatible with this mac".
-MacBook9,1 is not officaly supported model for macOS Sonoma.

 Model propatie at: `SMBIOS > Generic > SystemProductName`

+1. Change the model model as `iMacPro1,1`.
+  - You don't need to mind about serial or MLB.
+2. Boot with installer USB flash drive.
+3. Format the internal drive.
+4. Start the installation.
+5. After the first reboot and while in the boot picker with "macOS Installer" has appeared:
+   1. Turn off your device
+   2. Disconnect the installer drive
+   3. Plug installer drive into host computer
+   4. Write back the model to `MacBook9,1`
+6. Plug installer drive back to laptop.
+7. Boot into picker
+8. Select "macOS Installer" and leave it while installation.

 # Status
 ## Verified supported OS
 - macOS 14 Sonoma (14.1.2)